 - Leaving the house less often or only going out at night to prevent others from seeing the “flaw.”

 - Keeping your obsessions and compulsions secret due to feelings of shame

-- Emotional problems, such as feelings of disgust, depression, anxiety, low self-esteem, etc.
+- Emotional problems, such as feelings of disgust, depression, anxiety, low self-esteem, suicidal thinking, etc.

 How do you tell the difference between being unhappy with a part of your appearance and BDD?